 - Make the crust: Prepare a graham cracker pie crust and press into a 9-inch round springform pan (you don't have to grease the pan first).
 Use a pastry tart tamper, the bottom of a measuring cup, or a straight sided glass tumbler to pack the crust down tightly.

-- Make the filling: Using a stand mixer with paddle attachment or hand mixer, beat the cream cheese until light and fluffy.
-Add granulated sugar and beat on medium-high speed until the mixture is smooth and creamy, about 2 minutes.
+- Make the filling: Using a stand mixer with paddle attachment or a hand mixer, beat the cream cheese until it's light and fluffy.
+Add the granulated sugar and beat on medium-high speed until the mixture is smooth and creamy, about 2 minutes.
 Add the sour cream, white wine, and vanilla extract and beat on low speed until fully combined.

 - On medium speed, add the eggs one at a time, beating after each addition until just blended.
 After the final egg is incorporated into the batter, stop mixing.
 The idea is to incorporate the eggs without adding too much air to prevent cracks later.